13 Things That Are Free for Seniors

 8. Doctor’s Appointments and Wellness Exams

-Medicare is required to cover a number of services in full, meaning that folks on Medicare pay nothing for these services.
+Medicare is required to cover several services in full, meaning that folks on Medicare pay nothing for these services.
 Freebie services for Medicare beneficiaries include:

 Additionally, prescription discount cards can seriously lower the cost of necessary medications to maximize your health and overall quality of life.